Rainout (sports): Motorsport

 The safety car driver will work with race stewards on the proper decision on a red flag when rain falls.
-In NASCAR, if the race start is delayed, officials may ask a more experienced driver to evaluate if a track is sufficiently dry by having the driver run medium-speed laps around the circuit to evaluate the dryness of the circuit.
-He then reports the results to his crew chief, who sends a report to a NASCAR official.
+In NASCAR, if the race start is delayed, officials may dispatch an experienced driver to run medium-speed laps around the circuit to evaluate the level of dryness.
+He then reports the results to his crew chief, who then relays his report to the officials.